HenrikSamuelsson/book-studies-automate-the-boring-stuff-with-python-2-ed/README.md

-# Book Stodies - Automate the Boring Stuff with Python
+# Book Studies - Automate the Boring Stuff with Python

-My personal notes and code related to reading the book Automate the Boring Stuff with Python, 2nd Edition, writen by Al Sweigart.
+My personal notes and code related to reading the book Automate the Boring Stuff with Python, 2nd Edition, written by Al Sweigart.